newdigate/kube-ingress-expressjs/README.md

 # kube-ingress-expressjs
-how to setup an https expressjs site
+how to setup an https expressjs site using kubernetes

 ## pre-requisites
 you will need: